maritime-web/ArcticWeb-Docker/README.md

     $ git clone https://github.com/maritime-web/ArcticWeb-Docker.git

-In your home directory you need to make two new directories - 'properties' and 'arcticCouch'.
-The latter needs to have the subdirectory 'couchdb/etc/local.d'.
+In your home directory you need to make a new directory called 'arcticweb' and in this directory you need to make two other new directories - 'properties' and 'couchdb'.
+The latter needs to have the subdirectory 'etc/local.d'.
-In the 'properties' directory you should put the 'arcticweb.properties' file, and in 'arcticCouch/couchdb/etc/local.d' you should put the configuration files you wish to use for the CouchDB.
+In the 'properties' directory you should put the 'arcticweb.properties' file, and in 'couchdb/etc/local.d' you should put the configuration files you wish to use for the CouchDB.

 If you want to build the ArcticWeb container yourself - you only need to do this if you have a specific reason to do so